themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 In the paper, he gives an example of transforming verbal forms from contraction to expansion and vice versa.
 We can generate augmented texts by applying this.
 ![](/images/nlp-aug-contraction.png){.img-center}
-Since the transformation should not change the meaning of the sentence, we can see this can fail in case of expanding ambiguous verbal forms like:
+Since the transformation should not change the meaning of the sentence, we can see that this can fail in case of expanding ambiguous verbal forms like:
 ![](/images/nlp-aug-contraction-ambiguity.png){.img-center}
 To resolve this, the paper proposes that we allow ambiguous contractions but skip ambiguous expansion.
 ![](/images/nlp-aug-contraction-solution.png){.img-center}
 You can find a list of contractions for the English language [here](https://en.wikipedia.org/wiki/Wikipedia%3aList_of_English_contractions).
+For expansion, you can use the [contractions](https://github.com/kootenpv/contractions) library in Python.

 ## 4. Random Noise Injection
 The idea of these methods is to inject noise in the text so that the model trained is robust to perturbations.